Wantage Church of England Primary and The Disraeli School win Science Oxford’s Big Science Event 2021

 “Well done to all the schools for their fantastic investigations and a special well done to Wantage Church of England Primary School and The Disraeli School who will receive a £250 voucher for outdoor resources from Playforce. ”

 Congratulations to this year’s winners of the Big Science Event.
-We hope to have the final at our Science Oxford Centre next year!
+We hope to hold the finals back in our Centre next time!